Reliefs and Reductions

 Local Newspaper Relief

 From 1 April 2017 the Government is providing funding to local authorities so that they can provide a discount for office space occupied by local newspapers.
-This discount is worth £1,500 and is available in 2017/18, 2018/19 and 2019/20.
+This discount is worth £1,500.

 The relief applies to local newspapers only, the property must be occupied by a local newspaper and used wholly or mainly as offices for journalists and reports, only one discount is available per newspapers title and per property and the relief is subject to State Aid limits.